- Search History San José’s Online Catalog for archival images of the original and replica towers from History San José’s Collection.

 Rising 115 feet, this half-size replica of San Jose’s electric light tower was a gift from the San Jose Real Estate Board, built at a cost of $65,000, and was lit up at History Park for the first time in May 1, 1977.

-San José’s Electric Light Tower was the inspiration of J. J. Owen, editor of the San José Mercury.
+The original light tower straddled the intersection of Market and Santa Clara streets in downtown San Jose, and was the inspiration of J. J. Owen, editor of the San Jose Mercury.
 On May 13, 1881, Owen printed an editorial suggesting that by providing one high and immense source of arc light, the night would become as day for the downtown area.
-With the enthusiastic financial support of local citizens, construction began that August, and on December 13, 1881, the gigantic, 237-foot tower was lighted.
+With the enthusiastic financial support of local citizens, construction began that August, and on December 13, 1881, the gigantic 237-foot tower was lit.

-Already damaged by a windstorm in February 1915, the tower completely collapsed into the street at 11:55 a.m. on December 3 of that year.
+Already damaged by a windstorm in February, 1915, the tower completely collapsed into the street on December 3, 1915 at 11:55 a.m. of that year.
 The tower telescoped into itself and no one was hurt.